fukagai-takuya/birds525yolo/README.md

 ### How to specify target birds species

 When using create_yolo_dataset_from_birds525_limit_bird_species.py, specify target birds species by modifying following lines.
+It generates Ultralytics YOLO format dataset for "BLUE HERON", "MALLARD DUCK", "EUROPEAN TURTLE DOVE", and "ROCK DOVE" with the following codes.

 - create_yolo_dataset_from_birds525_limit_bird_species.py